The Common Program of the People's Republic of China 1949-1954

 See Timeline

-The CCP sees itself as the first political party with commitment to women's development.
+the party considers itself as the first political party with commitment to women's development.
 The party hereby ignores previous attempts of the GMD government to improve the position of women.
-On May 5, 1932, the GMD enacts a family law, which recognizes the equality of husband and wife.
-However, the law considers the husband as head of the family and he has the right to decide on parental responsibilities.
-The GMD takes the emancipation of the women as an important political issue, because it wants to break the loyalty to the family and strengthen the loyalty to the government.
-In reality, the GMD government makes little effort to implement the law and she relies on a natural development.
+On May 5, 1932, the GMD enacted a family law, which recognized the equality of husband and wife.
+However, the law considered the husband as head of the family and he had the right to decide on parental responsibilities.
+The GMD took the emancipation of the women as an important political issue, because it wanted to break the loyalty to the family and strengthen the loyalty to the government.
+In reality, the GMD government made little effort to implement the law and relied on a natural development.

-Both men and women do not have free choice in marriage partner, this is certainly the case in rural areas.
-Here the (financial) status of the family is decisive.
-The patriarch of the family takes the decision.
+Both men and women did not have free choice in marriage partner, this was certainly the case in rural areas.
+Here the (financial) status of the family was decisive.
+The patriarch of the family took the decision.
 Sons continued to live with their parents after marriage in an arrangement that benefited the entire extended family through a sharing of political, economic, and social resources.
 Parents sought the assistance of matchmakers, typically women, to make marriage decisions for their children.
 Given that many women grew up in one village but married into another, their social connections extended across multiple communities.
 Older sisters, sisters-in-law, and other distant female relatives frequently participated in identifying suitable families and suggesting matches to the parents of the woman.
 Engagements were sometimes arranged when the individuals were very young, occasionally involving the offspring of friends or relatives.
 The majority of women married within a few miles of their birthplaces.
-Before 1949, bigamy, child marriage, concubines, killing of baby girls, and human trafficking occur throughout the country.
-The in-laws frequently treat the new wife as a house "slave".
-After the fall of the empire, members of the middle and higher classes in the big cities are able to escape from prearranged marriages.
+Before 1949, bigamy, child marriage, concubines, killing of baby girls, and human trafficking occured throughout the country.
+The in-laws frequently treated the new wife as a house "slave".
+After the fall of the empire, members of the middle and higher classes in the big cities were able to escape from prearranged marriages.

 The CCP's new Marriage Law aimed to eradicate misogynistic practices.
 The drafting process lasted approximately eighteen months, involving continuous review, discussion, and revision.
 It's reported that many provisions underwent thirty to forty revisions, reflecting the incorporation of feedback from diverse groups, including the All-China Democratic Women's Federation, the People's Supreme Court, and the Ministry of Justice.

-This legislation, akin to the GMD law, embodies the characteristics of family law rather than just a marriage law.
-Firstly, it establishes the state as the primary and direct authority over marriage and family affairs.
-Secondly, it aims to eradicate the historical dominance and authority of senior males in marriage and family matters within traditional Chinese society.
-It seeks to abolish practices such as forced marriage, gender inequality, polygamy, and child marriage—what the CCP refer to as "feudalistic" customs.
-Instead, it promotes freedom in choosing marriage partners, monogamy, gender equality, and state protection of the legal rights and responsibilities of individuals involved in marital and family relations.
+This legislation, akin to the GMD law, embodied the characteristics of family law rather than just a marriage law.
+Firstly, it established the state as the primary and direct authority over marriage and family affairs.
+Secondly, it aimed to eradicate the historical dominance and authority of senior males in marriage and family matters within traditional Chinese society.
+It seeked to abolish practices such as forced marriage, gender inequality, polygamy, and child marriage what the CCP refered to as "feudalistic" customs.
+Instead, it promoted freedom in choosing marriage partners, monogamy, gender equality, and state protection of the legal rights and responsibilities of individuals involved in marital and family relations.

 A marriage is forbidden with a person who is impotent caused by physical circumstances, or who has venereal disease or who is mentally ill (article 5) the control on the marriage is described in article 6.
 The newlyweds have to register in person to control the age of the partners and voluntariness of the marriage.
 If partners do not register, the wedding is not legal.
 This article is meant to diminish the role of family and friends and to enhance the role of the state.
-Control over society therefore, was at the heart of marriage registration.
+Control over society therefore, is at the heart of marriage registration.
 In the beginning, this rule of registration is not widely upheld.
 While unregistered marriages are prohibited by law, such marital unions may be recognized, and individuals in such relationships can have their marriages legalized at any time upon registration.
 The inclusion of both registration and social acknowledgment as criteria for marriage recognition in China's new Marriage Law can be seen as a pragmatic approach.
 This approach enables the government to address archaic feudalistic marriage practices not only through the registration system but also in various other domains.
 Moreover, it allows for extending legal protection to women and their children.
-Registration of marriages in the cities was often not seen as a major bureaucratic task.
-"From an administrative perspective the situation in rural China was likely worse.
-Reports often mentioned that marriage registration got lost in a sea of other, more politically pressing, tasks.
-Unlike legal scholars who would speak of registration’s role in maintaining the “health of the nation,” this causal assertion was entirely lost upon rural officials."
+Marriage registration in urban areas was often not regarded as a significant bureaucratic priority.
+The situation in rural China was likely even more challenging.
+Reports frequently indicated that marriage registration was overshadowed by other, more urgent political tasks.
+Unlike legal scholars, who emphasized the role of registration in ensuring the "health of the nation," this perspective was largely overlooked by rural officials.

 Articles 8 and 9 of this law define that both husband and wife seek after the welfare of the household and the construction of the new society.
 The Party aimed to alleviate concerns regarding the potential disruptions caused by marriage reform by assuring peasants that the benefits of a successful marriage would remain unchanged.
 Furthermore, they emphasized that the modernized family structure would be even more fruitful in terms of reproduction and agriculture compared to the traditional one.